danieltan1517/teh_tarik/phase3/README.md

 We are doing only "simple" code generation, that is code that contains linear control flow and starts from the top and ends at the bottom, with no branches or jumping around.

+For Phase 3, you will be doing code generation for the following statements:
+* add
+* math
+* array
+* function

+You will also be doing semantic error checking (see the semantic error checking Phase 3 section)

 ### Unsafe

 Documentation: [Unsafe](https://doc.rust-lang.org/std/keyword.unsafe.html)